-Mega-Evolution was introduced in Generation Six of the Pokemon series, and was received with much praise from the fan-base.
-It gave irrelevant Pokemon a much needed boost meta wise, and gave the opportunity to revisit designs, type combinations, and abilities.
-When generation seven rolled around, and this feature was removed and replaced with the much maligned Z-moves, and later Dynamax, fans were disappointed that their favorite would never received a much deserved Mega Evolution.
+Mega-Evolution was introduced in Generation Six of the Pokemon series and was received with much praise from the fanbase.
+It gave irrelevant Pokemon a much-needed boost meta-wise and gave the opportunity to revisit designs, type combinations, and abilities.
+When generation seven rolled around and this feature was removed and replaced with the much-maligned Z-moves, and later Dynamax, fans were disappointed that their favorite Pokemons would never receive a much-deserved Mega Evolution.

 So, today we’re going to revisit the best gimmick that Gamefreak and The Pokemon Company have conceived.
-Mega Evolution should have continued as games progressed, and your favorite absolutely should have received us.
+Mega Evolution should have continued as the games progressed and your favorite absolutely should have received it.
 So, join us here at MGN as we go through our five selections for Pokemon that deserve a Mega variant.

 Ever since her release, Jynx has received absolutely no love from the powers that be.
-Jynx was at the center of racism accusations, and underwent a slight redesign after her introduction in Red/Blue/Green.
-But since then, Gamefreak and The Pokemon company have avoided Jynx like she has the plague.
+Jynx was at the center of racism accusations and underwent a slight redesign after her introduction in Red/Blue/Green.
+But since then, Gamefreak and The Pokemon company have avoided Jynx like the plague.

 Truth be told, Golduck kinda sucks.
-Which is a shame because the little water dude player such a big part in the 90’s anime, and our childhoods.
-Misty was constantly hoping that she would one day be the proud partner of a Golduck, and her attempts made of some of the best humor in the show at that stage.
+Which is a shame because the little water dude played such a big part in the 90s anime and our childhoods.
+Misty was constantly hoping that she would one day be the proud partner of a Golduck, and her attempts made for some of the best humor in the show at that stage.

 But as far as usefulness in the games?
 Golduck just wasn’t up to scratch.
 It wasn’t back then, and it isn’t really now.
-We’d love to see Golduck actually gain the psychic type, and get an overall boost in stats, and perhaps even be viable in a rain weather-setup team.
+We’d love to see Golduck actually gain the psychic type, get an overall boost in stats, and perhaps even be viable in a rain weather setup team.

 2. Johto Starters